NSF AGS postdoc, Lamont-Doherty Earth Observatory, Columbia University, New York, USA (starting January 2015)

-PhD student, Atmospheric Sciences Dept., University of Washington, Seattle, USA
+PhD, Atmospheric Sciences, University of Washington, Seattle, USA (received August 2014)

 favorite interdisciplinary program: UW's Program on Climate Change